MarkeyMarke/CS152ElmProject/README.md

 ```
 $ elm-make (Name of File).elm --output=(Name of Application).html
 ```
-3) If it asks you to approve of downloading files, type "y" and hit enter
+2) If it asks you to approve of downloading files, type "y" and hit enter -This will create a folder called elm-stuff
-4) Repeat from step 1 for all .elm files
+3) Repeat from step 1 for all .elm files

 We will compile by running in terminal :
 ```